 The Bottom Line

-Returning to school in a recession depends on your situation.
+Whether you should return to school in a recession depends on your situation.
 If further college could advance your career prospects, look into your options.
-You may find that a return to school full-time is right for you or might opt to seek work while attending classes part-time.
-Weigh your options and do what's right for you over the long-term.
+You may find that a return to school full-time (or part-time) will boost your career.
+Do what's right for you over the long term.